DarePavlovic/GNU-based-system-software-toolchain/README.md

   - **Terminal**: Input/output device with memory-mapped registers.
   - **Timer**: Generates periodic interrupts.

+### Lexical Analysis

+The project uses Flex and Bison for lexical analysis and parsing of input files.
+These tools help in generating the lexer and parser needed for the assembler and linker.

+- **Flex**: A tool for generating scanners, programs that recognize lexical patterns in text.
+- **Bison**: A parser generator that converts a grammar description for an LALR(1) context-free grammar into a C program to parse that grammar.

 ## Development Environment

 The project is developed under a Linux operating system on an amd64 architecture using C/C++.
 The recommended development environment is a VMware virtual machine with all necessary tools pre-installed.